isomerpages/moe-eunoiajc/news/2023/_posts/2023-05-04-post-2023 Direct School Admission (DSA).md

 ##### **Phase 3: Panel e-Interview / Physical Interview with the College Admissions Committee**

-Applicants who successfully cleared the Trials/ Selection Exercise will be required to attend a final Interview with the College Admissions Committee comprising of the Deans/Heads of Department of Eunoia Junior College to assess their suitability and readiness to take their ‘A’ Levels at Eunoia Junior College.
+Applicants who successfully cleared the Trials/ Selection Exercise will be required to attend a final Interview with the College Admissions Committee comprising of the Deans/Heads of Department of Eunoia Junior College to assess their suitability and readiness to take their A-Levels at Eunoia Junior College.

 **Admission Criteria**<br>
 Applicants must be current Secondary 4 students in local schools and confident of handling the rigour of the A-Level Curriculum at Eunoia Junior College.
 They must show passion in their area of application, as well as knowledge of the requirements of a JC Education.
 They should also be aware of the subject combinations that the school offers and if it is suitable for them.